b3nj5m1n/moderncardthemes/README.md

 * prettyWord - A card for memorizing vocabulary
 * prettyPerson - A card for memorizing people
 * prettyList - A card for memorizing lists
+* prettyEvent - A card for memorizing an event

 # General Notes